tapis-project/uh-hpc-in-the-cloud/block1/intro-to-docker.md

 touch Dockerfile
 ```

 #### The FROM instruction
+Now that you created your own Dockerfile, you can add all the parts you need for it to build and run correctly.
+First we will start with the FROM instruction.
 We can use the `FROM` instruction to start our new image from a known image.
 This should be the first line of our Dockerfile.
 We will start our image from an official Ubuntu 16.04 image:

 > FROM ubuntu:16.04